BhavanaVanjani/41-Bhavana-Vanjani-Msc-CS-Part-1/SEM 1/Algorithms/description.md

-# The folder consists of all practicals of paper 1
+# It  consists of all practicals of paper 1 ie Analysis of Algorithms